Cinco De Mayo Recipes

 What do people eat in Mexico?

-The variety of food available in Mexico is huge, with unique dishes for each region as you move from the north to the south, east to west, with many regional styles throughout, just
+The variety of food available in Mexico is huge, with unique dishes for each region as you move from the north to the south, east to west, with many regional styles throughout, just as it is in America and, I suspect, throughout most of the world.
+There is no real official dish of Mexico.
+When asked, my Hispanic friends just tell me everything is good. :-)

 The corn tortilla is one food item that may be common throughout Mexico.
 Corn originates from Mexico and is still a main staple there, even though flour is becoming more and more popular.
 Everywhere I traveled in Mexico I saw food stands offering a variety of tacos, all using corn tortillas.
 And corn tortillas are still made fresh daily in stores, bakeries and food stands everywhere in Mexico.
 So if Mexico did decide to have an official dish, it would probably be a corn tortilla taco.

-Beef, chicken and pork dishes are popular throughout the Mexico, and of course fish is a main stay near Mexico's long pacific and caribbean coasts.
+Beef, chicken and pork dishes are popular throughout the Mexico, and of course fish is a main stay near Mexico's long pacific and Caribbean coasts.
 You'll find vegetables of every kind and include the traditional beans, often served with rice.

-There is also a large variety of salsas and chilis including the very hot habanero common in the south.
+There is also a large variety of salsas and chilies including the very hot habanero common in the south.

 Pick your favorite recipes to celebrate the occasion from the list below.
 Each recipe has been a secret restaurant recipe and is certainly a favorite restaurant recipe for all of my restaurant guests, regardless of their national and cultural origin.
-Some of these so-called Cinco de Mayo Recipes are most requested restaurant recipes all year long even though the drinks and dishes represent the Mexican culture.
+Some of these recipes are most requested restaurant recipes all year long even though the drinks and dishes represent the Mexican culture.